 This view occurs because we refuse to see our victims as individuals.
 Yet for the individual whose pitiful life was cut short in the gore and terror of our slaughterhouse so that we could have have that morsel of their desecrated flesh, the world ended a few days earlier.
 The only life they had has been taken from them, however we seek to downplay our role with smiles and shrugs.
 Their horror and their fear, their desperate struggles against the hard hands with their knives and saws, were no less for our trivialising.
 Their despair was not in any way lessened as the electric prods forced their faltering steps onto the kill floor.

 For that ‘drop of milk’ that we smilingly seek to excuse as a trivial indulgence, a mother was pinioned and violated.
-For nine months, her womb nurtured her growing child while every day her swelling, mothering body was hooked up to our mechanical suction pumps.
+For nine months, her womb nurtured her growing child while almost every day her swelling, mothering body was hooked up to our mechanical suction pumps.
 And when her time of labour came, as with any other mother, she knew the wrenching, draining, convulsions of her child’s birth; she cried out, bearing down as nature’s tides gripped her body in her toil, and her pain was no less that it would have been had she known of all those members of our species who ‘only take a drop in tea’.